-To err is human, it is only natural that life runs you through phases of vulnerability, of weak moments, of confusion, if you are dependable, if your relationship is sound, if you are a strong person, emotionally, spiritually, you will emerge a winner.
+To err is human, it is only natural that life runs you through phases of vulnerability, weak moments, and confusion, if you are dependable, if your relationship is sound, if you are a strong person, emotionally and spiritually, you will emerge a winner.

-You will be able to put your head down on your pillow with peace, you will be able to look in the mirror and smile, you will be able to keep your head high, not fueled by ego, but supported by righteous conduct.
-A breach of trust signifies taking the other person’s love for granted, repetition of such breach means the relationship is now a bare bone skeleton of needs stitched together with the thread of requirements and lack of options, as opposed to a warm body of love, fragrant and attractive.
+You will be able to put your head down on your pillow with peace, you will be able to look in the mirror and smile, and you will be able to keep your head high, not fueled by ego, but supported by righteous conduct.
+A breach of trust signifies taking the other person’s love for granted.
+The repetition of such a breach means the relationship is now a bare bone skeleton of needs stitched together with the thread of requirements and a lack of options, as opposed to a warm body of love, fragrant and attractive.

 4. Mutual Sacrifice

 Love grows on mutual sacrifice, and if it is truly mutual, you actually derive joy and peace by doing things for the other person.
-However, if only one of the person feels that he is sacrificing and the other is not doing their part, that is not mutual, it can be perilous, it often falls apart.
+However, if only one of the people feels that he is sacrificing things and the other is not doing their part, that is not mutual, it can be perilous, and it often falls apart.

 The trouble is, quite often, both think they are making sacrifices and the other one is not doing enough.
 Well, well, sit down and work it out, be sensible, be realistic.
 Someone wrote to me once that her husband does not spend quality time with her, he does his duties but does not express his love, I asked her if she would rather have her husband quit his job and sit by her side.
 And I wrote to the husband asking if he preferred his job over his wife and family.
 They both worked it out.
 Wise ones.

-Ever wonder why it is called ‘falling’ in love, as opposed to rising, standing?
+Ever wonder why it is called ‘falling’ in love, as opposed to ‘rising’ or ‘standing’ in love?

 Wonder what the four Ms of attachment are, of selfishness disguising as love?
 Me, my, myself, mine.